Supporting grandchildren in uncertain times

 If you hold assets on behalf of a child in a bare trust there are no investment limits, and money can be used at any time for the child’s benefit, such as towards school fees.

-Gains or income on investments held in a bare trust can use the child’s personal tax allowances.
+Gains or income on investments held in a bare trust can typically use the child’s personal tax allowances.
 The account can remain open beyond the child’s 18th birthday, although at that age they become legally entitled to access the money if they wish.

 Pay into a junior pension